willtheorangeguy/stacktower-docker/README.md

 Inspired by [XKCD #2347](https://xkcd.com/2347/), StackTower renders dependency graphs as **physical towers** where blocks rest on what they depend on.
 Your application sits at the top, supported by libraries below—all the way down to that one critical package maintained by *some dude in Nebraska*.

-Traditional node-link diagrams are technically correct but don't *feel* like anything.
-Tower visualizations tap into intuition: width shows importance, depth reveals foundation, and the structure makes hidden dependencies visible at a glance.

 📖 **[Read the full story at stacktower.io](https://www.stacktower.io)**